JonathanReiss15/Vulfify/README.md

 ## What we want to build
 The idea to create an app to "vulfify" oneselfe came from browsing the Facebook fangroup the ["Vulfpack"](https://www.facebook.com/groups/1668975940044050/).
 One user posted a request for people to post their "vulf" images that mimic the thumbnails Vulf creates for their videos.

-These images are best described as identical newspaper clippings on a
+These images are best described as newspaper clippings (the subject---we'll just call it the clipping for future reference) on a colored background

 Example img: